Mic-9/JS_Advanced/README.md

 ## Minimal Design

-I chose this design because it's user friendly, with a simple grid of news that shows the title, the date an a link to the original news.
+I chose this design because it's user friendly, with a simple grid of 10 news that shows the title, the date an a link to the original news.
+The "Load more" button will allow to load an additional 10 news items with each click

 ![](src/img/og-img.png)